-However, studies have been showing so far the opposite outcome: since it is still seen with suspiciousness, this leads to less turnout in practice and a major disenfranchisement of the public.
+Unfortunately, studies have shown that it may not.
+Since it is still seen with suspiciousness, this leads to less turnout in practice and a major disenfranchisement of the public.

 Just for the fact that the public understanding of electronic voting systems perceives this as vulnerable to many failures reduces, in fact, an election’s legitimacy, with consequences for democracy.
 But there is a lot more.